nthykier/IDEA-debpkg/README.md

    GPG signature.
  * Spellchecking in selected fields guessed from their names, where the specific subformat does not provide a more reliable selection.
+ * Quick fix for some syntactical issues with continuation lines.

 ## Getting started